QuixoticLcy/Weather-and-Crime/README.md

 Hello there!

-This a big data project about relationship between weather and crime＜/br＞
+This a big data project about relationship between weather and crime

 Author: Yun Gao, Changyuan Li, Gulin Fu

 ## Description